okami101/vuetify-admin/examples/demo/README.md

 [![demo](https://vtec.okami101.io/assets/screenshot.png)](https://vtec-bookstore-demo.okami101.io)

 > The seprated [vtec-admin](../../packages/admin) NPM package is directly symlinked via yarn workspaces.
-> By this way, HMR from this demo to the library is fully functional which is ideal for quick visual development !
+> By this way, HMR from this demo to the library is fully functional which is ideal for lib development with quick visual feedback !

 ## Features